Drug Lab Detroit

 Faculty

-His scientific portfolio focuses on pharmacological, environmental and individual-difference determinants of drug-seeking/use (in relation to persistence of drug use and relapse) and development of innovative mechanism-driven medication and neuromodulation treatments.
-His research focuses on opioid use disorder, but includes cannabis, cocaine, and nicotine use disorders, as well as the biology & treatment of pain conditions (e.g. peripheral neuropathy).
+His scientific program encompasses pharmacological (dose/exposure), environmental (e.g. stress, cues, non-drug alternatives) and individual-difference (e.g. genetics, impulsivity) determinants of drug-seeking/use, and developing innovative mechanism-driven medication and neuromodulation (medical device) treatments.
+His research primarily focuses on opioid use disorder, but includes cocaine, cannabis, and tobacco use disorders, as well as the biology & treatment of pain conditions (e.g. peripheral neuropathy).

-He educates healthcare professionals worldwide and medical students on the neurobiology of addiction, harm reduction, and treatment of substance use disorders.
+He educates healthcare professionals worldwide and medical, graduate, and undergraduate students on the neurobiology of addiction, harm reduction, and treatment of substance use disorders.

 Dr. Lundahl is Professor (tenured) in the Dept. of Psychiatry and Behavioral Neurosciences at Wayne State University School of Medicine.
 She is a fully licensed Clinical Psychologist with expertise and >20 years of experience in diagnostic assessment and treating substance use disorders.